GitHub

 The initial sync will start in the background.

-How Super uses your GitHub data
+How Slite Agent uses your GitHub data

-Super indexes issues and pull requests from the repositories you connect — titles, descriptions, and metadata like state (open/closed/merged), assignees, reviewers, labels, milestones, and dates.
+Slite Agent indexes issues and pull requests from the repositories you connect — titles, descriptions, and metadata like state (open/closed/merged), assignees, reviewers, labels, milestones, and dates.
 Comments, code, commit history, and repository metadata are not synced.

-Access Control & Privacy
+Access control & privacy

 By default a newly connected repository is restricted to workspace admins.
-To open it to more people, go to the connection in the Data Sources panel and adjust access.
+To open it to more people, go to the connection in the Agent Sources panel and adjust access.
 See Controlling access to shared sources for details.

 Frequently asked questions

-Does Super write back to GitHub?
+Does Slite Agent write back to GitHub?

 Is code from my repositories indexed?